yetanalytics/pedestal-oidc/README.md

 ## Usage

+### Interceptor

-Give `decode-interceptor` a function that returns a map of JWKS key IDs to the keys themselves and place it in your interceptor chain.
+Give `com.yetanalytics.pedestal-oidc.interceptor/decode-interceptor` a function that returns a map of JWKS key IDs to the keys themselves and place it in your interceptor chain.
 Decoded claims will be placed on the request at `:com.yetanalytics.pedestal-oidc/claims`.

 See [the demo](src/dev/com/yetanalytics/pedestal_oidc/service.clj) for a simple example.

+### Getting Keysets

+`com.yetanalytics.pedestal-oidc.jwt/get-keyset` will attempt to fetch a valid keyset from the given `jwks-uri`.
+How this is stored/cached is up to the lib consumer.

 ## Development